Development

 It was realized that this was too early a test to yield actual ROI proof.
 In the future some of these properties might be producing data that could be aggregated into an analysis of test vs. control groups.

 Anecdotally the reception given was extraordinarily positive.
-The number of cases was small and yet enough studios and networks became interested in DriverTags as a way of penetrating to the next level of the game, such that the news went viral within the community.
+The number of cases was small and yet enough studios and networks became interested in Value Signals as a way of penetrating to the next level of the game, such that the news went viral within the community.
 Not only did creatives like the input, it agreed with some of the things they had been thinking but hesitating to bring forth.
 It was found that the feedback could also be used by studios in pitching to networks, “a new vocabulary to upgrade the stories” was how one wise person put it.

 Future